 With 24/7 availability, Paper is accessible anywhere students can connect to the internet and whenever they need it.
 During Live Help sessions, learners are empowered to come to the platform with whatever questions they wish to pursue.
 There, trained tutors employ the Paper Method—a holistic, theory-based instructional framework—and guide students down an individualized, self-directed path where learners set their own pace.
 Sessions can be as short or as long as they need to be, allowing for the individualized and personalized support that fuels student-centered learning.

-Empower students with the best technological support
+Fuel teaching and learning with the best technological support

 As an educational approach, student-centered learning can benefit greatly from the thoughtful application and integration of appropriate technological solutions.
 Although barriers to effective adoption and implementation do sometimes exist, they can be overcome with careful planning and a shift in mindset.
 By focusing on how the right tools can help serve students as they claim greater ownership over their education, districts can better prepare the next generation for lifelong learning.